umerx-github/blackdog-configurator-backend/README.md

 ## To Do

--   Make it so creating a new sell order decrements the quantity of the position in the database
+-   [x] Make it so creating a new sell order decrements the quantity of the position in the database
--   Make it so cancelling a sell order increments the quantity of the position in the database
+-   [x] Make it so cancelling a sell order increments the quantity of the position in the database
-    -   Add a "/cancel" route
+    -   [x] Add a "/cancel" route
--   Remove other routes like patch, put, delete, etc. that are not needed.
+-   [x] Remove other routes like patch, put, delete, etc. that are not needed.
+-   [ ] Add Types for /cancel params and route